TomHOldershaw/Project4/documentation.md

 After running our linear regression model, we received a r-score of 0.9194767095962151.
 Plotting our model's predictions can be found below along with the feature coefficients.

 ![prediction vs actual and model coef](lr_img1.PNG)

+## Model Tuning

+### 30 Days Ahead Feature

+In an attempt to tune our linear regression model, we create a new feature called "Predictions", this contained the closing result thirty days in the future and we tested this being our Y label.
+However this did not prove to be successful with a mdoel score of -6.209596205147941 when tasking our model with predicting prices thirty days in the future.

+### 14 Days Prior Feature

+In a separate attempt to tune our results, we provided a new column titled "close(t-14)" this gave a row of data the closing price fourteen days prior.
+As with our previous two Algorithm Comparisons, Linear Regression was the most effective for our choice in model.
+When tasking our model this time to predict close prices, this feature enabled our model to reutrn an R2 Score of 1.0.
+This occurred on both our train and our test set, which means that our model does not appear to be overfitting.

 # <a id="lstm"></a>LSTM (Long Short Term Memory) model